StuartMcleanOne/Tag-Genius/README.md

     * **Star Rating**: Converts the same 1-10 energy score to a 1-5 star rating using a refined scale that ensures a meaningful and useful distribution of ratings.
 * **User Override Protection**: Respects a user's manual workflow by automatically detecting and preserving any tracks manually colored "Red" in Rekordbox, preventing them from being overwritten.
 * **Organized Comment Formatting**: All generated tags are written to the `Comments` field in a clean, prefixed, and logically ordered format (`/* Sit: ... / Vibe: ... */`) for improved readability.
-* **Job History**: Logs every processing job to a database and provides an API endpoint to view the history.
+* **Job Archiving & History**: Fulfills the "Retaining Conversation History" MVP requirement.
+For every job, a "before" (original) and "after" (tagged) XML file is archived with a unique timestamp.
+A dedicated API endpoint allows for downloading these files as a `.zip` package, providing a crucial safety and rollback feature.

 ## Tech Stack